Church of Saint Jacob of Nisibis

-Mar Yakov Church or Mor Yakup Church (ܥܕܬܐ ܕܡܪܝ ܝܥܩܘܒ ܕܨܝܒܝܢ Idto d-Mor Ya'qub d-Nsibin, Mor Yakup Kilisesii), also known as the Church of Saint Jacob in Nisibis, is a historic church in Nusaybin, southeastern Turkey.
+Mar Yakov Church or Mor Yakup Church (ܥܕܬܐ ܕܡܪܝ ܝܥܩܘܒ ܕܨܝܒܝܢ Idto d-Mor Ya'qub d-Nsibin, Mor Yakup Kilisesi), also known as the Church of Saint Jacob in Nisibis, is a historic church in Nusaybin, southeastern Turkey.
 Archaeological excavations revealed that the 4th-century church building was originally the baptistery of a cathedral, which no longer exists.
 It is not determined whether this church belonged to Syriac Orthodox Church or the Church of the East, but it is under the jurisdiction of the Syriac Orthodox Church which it is most likely linked to.

 History

 The historical church is located in Nusaybin ilçe (district), formerly Nisibis, either of the Mardin Province of the Syriac Orthodox Church or the Nisibis province of the Church of the East, in southeastern Turkey.
 It is situated around 100 m east of the Zeynel Abidin Mosque Complex.
 The church is dedicated to Syriac Jacob of Nisibis, who became bishop of Nisibis by appointment of the Episcopal congress, convened in Virgin Mary Church of Diyarbakır in 309, and was later venerated saint (Mor Yakup).
 The church was built by Jacob of Nisibis between 313–320.
 It is one of the oldest churches in Upper Mesopotamia.

 According to some inscriptions and texts, the church was built as the baptistery of a cathedral at that place.
 However, it was converted to a church after the cathedral and some other buildings were ruined.

+The church was destroyed, its treasures pillaged and its library, which contained around 1,000 volumes, was also ruined by Nur al-Din Zengi in 1171.